shtayeb/compilers/monkey/notes.md

 - Postfix Operator: an operator after its operand.
 Example: `foobar++`
 - Infix Operatro: an operator sits between its operands. `5 * 8`

+## Strategies of Evaluation
+Giving meaning to symbols.

+### Tree-Walking Interpreters
+Traverse the AST, visit each node and do what the node signifies.